AswinRaj96/Emergency-Vehicle-Dispatching/README.md

-# AI Search Algorithms for Smart Mobility
+# Emergency Vehicle Dispatching Problem.

 This is the GitHub repo of the book “AI Search Algorithms for Smart Mobility”: https://smartmobilityalgorithms.github.io/book/index.html